-The American Express Velocity Platinum card has a 50,000 Velocity Point bonus on offer, along with bonus status credits, a number of Virgin Australia perks including lounge passes, bonus points, and a free domestic flight.
+The American Express Velocity Platinum card has 100,000 Velocity Point bonus on offer, along with bonus status credits, a number of Virgin Australia perks including lounge passes, bonus points, and a free domestic flight.

 - 100 Velocity Frequent Flyer Status Credits

-- Two free Virgin Australia lounge passes each cardholder year
+- Two Virgin Australia lounge passes each cardholder year

 - One free domestic flight with Virgin Australia each cardholder year